tobz-nz/local_storage_adapter-extension/README.md

 # Local Storage Adapter Extension

-A local storage adapter for the Files module.
+A local file storage adapter for the Files module.